 - (a) Licensee Training: In accordance with 7 V.S.A.
 865(a), the agents of those who control a Cannabis Establishment shall complete an enforcement seminar once every three years.
-For the purposes of this section, an agent refers to anyone who is an employee of the establishment or who works at the establishment. - (b) Employee Training: within 60 days of hire and annually after that, employees of Cannabis Establishments must complete trainings regarding the following topics, except that employees of retail establishments may not sell Cannabis or Cannabis Products to consumers without first completing trainings regarding the first 8 topics of the following list:
+For the purposes of this section, an agent refers to anyone who is an employee of the establishment, who works at the establishment, or who plays a significant operational role within the licensee, including members of the licensee's board of directors or similar governing body. - (b) General Employee Training: within 60 days of hire and annually after that, employees of Cannabis Establishments must complete trainings regarding the following topics, except that employees of retail establishments may not sell Cannabis or Cannabis Products to consumers without first completing trainings regarding the first 5 topics of the following list: - i. the Cannabis Establishment's operating, security, health, safety, and sanitary procedures; - ii. compliance, enforcement, inspection, incident reporting, and record-keeping; - iii. acceptable forms of identification for staff and visitors, if permitted by this rule; - iv. inventory control and appropriate tracking systems; - v. cash handling; - vi. human trafficking and domestic violence awareness; - vii. diversity, equity, and inclusion; - viii. racism and bias; and

-- i. the Cannabis Establishment's operating, security, health, safety, and sanitary procedures; - ii. the health effects of Cannabis and Cannabis Products; - iii. compliance, enforcement, inspection, incident reporting, and record-keeping; - iv. acceptable forms of identification for staff and visitors, if permitted by this rule; - v. inventory control and appropriate tracking systems; - vi. cash handling; - vii. preventing the sale of Cannabis to minors; - viii. signs of overconsumption and signs of mental health or substance abuse disorder; - ix. human trafficking and domestic violence awareness; - x. diversity, equity, and inclusion; - xi. racism and bias; and - xii. sexual harassment and discrimination.

-2.2.6 Tracking of Cannabis and Cannabis Products

-- (a) Cannabis Establishments shall comply with the Inventory Tracking System in a manner determined by the Board and shall cooperate with any third-party vendors the Board utilizes for the purpose of implementing the system.
+- ix. sexual harassment and discrimination. - (c) Retail Employee Training: customer-facing employees of retail Cannabis Establishments must complete trainings regarding the following topics, and may not sell Cannabis or Cannabis Products to consumers until they do so: - i. the health effects of Cannabis and Cannabis Products; - ii. preventing the sale of Cannabis to minors; and - iii. signs of overconsumption and signs of mental health or substance abuse disorder. - 2.2.6 Tracking of Cannabis and Cannabis Products - (a) Cannabis Establishments shall comply with the Inventory Tracking System in a manner determined by the Board and shall cooperate with any third-party vendors the Board utilizes for the purpose of implementing the system.
 The Inventory Tracking System policy shall be readily available to the public and will not change without at least 90 days of notice. - (b) Cannabis Establishments shall be responsible for costs associated with compliance with, and adoption of, the Inventory Tracking System. - (c) All Cannabis and Cannabis Products must be tracked using the Inventory Tracking System from the time the Cannabis is grown by a cultivator until it is sold to a consumer by a retailer.
-A Cannabis Establishment must reconcile all on-premises and in-transit Cannabis or Cannabis Product inventories each month and must complete the reconciliation within 15 days of the end of each month. - (d) If Cannabis or Cannabis Product is not ultimately sold to a consumer, it must be disposed of in the manner prescribed by section 2.2.8 of this rule and the disposal must be entered into the Inventory Tracking System. - (e) A Cannabis Establishment must conduct a comprehensive inventory audit at least once every year from the date of the previous comprehensive inventory. - (f) Cannabis Establishments and the individuals using the Inventory Tracking System are responsible for the accuracy of all information entered into the Inventory Tracking System.
-Any misstatements or omissions may be considered a license violation affecting public safety. - (g) Cannabis Establishments must have the ability to reconcile transported and on-hand Cannabis and Cannabis Product inventory with the Inventory Tracking System and the associated transaction history and transportation order receipts.

-2.2.7 Transportation of Cannabis and Cannabis Products
+A Cannabis Establishment must reconcile all on-premises and in-transit Cannabis or Cannabis Product inventories each month and must complete the reconciliation within 15 days of the end of each month. - (d) Cannabis Establishments must have the ability to reconcile transported and on-hand Cannabis and Cannabis Product inventory with the Inventory Tracking System and the associated transaction history and transportation order receipts. - (e) If Cannabis or Cannabis Product is not ultimately sold to a consumer, it must be disposed of in the manner prescribed by section 2.2.8 of this rule and the disposal must be entered into the Inventory Tracking System. - (f) Cannabis Establishments and the individuals using the Inventory Tracking System are responsible for the accuracy of all information entered into the Inventory Tracking System.
+Any misstatements or omissions may be considered a license violation affecting public safety. - 2.2.7 Transportation of Cannabis and Cannabis Products